FunctionStream/function-stream/operator/DEVELOPER.md

 **NOTE:** Run `make help` for more information on all potential `make` targets

+### CRD Updates

+When CRD definitions are updated in `operator/config/crd/bases/`, you need to ensure the Helm chart CRD templates are also updated to match.
+The Helm chart CRD templates are located in `operator/deploy/chart/templates/crd/`.

+To update the Helm chart CRD templates:

+1. Update the CRD definitions in `operator/config/crd/bases/`
+2. Manually update the corresponding files in `operator/deploy/chart/templates/crd/` to match the base definitions
+3. Ensure any Helm-specific templating (like `{{- if .Values.crd.enable }}`) is preserved
+4. Test the changes to ensure the CRDs work correctly

+**Important:** The Helm chart CRD templates should always reflect the latest changes from the base CRD definitions to ensure consistency between direct CRD installation and Helm chart installation.

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)